astro-group-bristol/black-hole-journal-club/README.md

 The Zoom link has been emailed to the group.

+## Agenda

+- Presentation of chosen paper (~30 mins)
+- Discussion
+- Other papers from the week

 ## Rota

 To generate additional entries for the rota, use `scripts/rota.py`.